OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 `SELECT * FROM Users WHERE Username='1' OR '1' = '1' AND Password='1' OR '1' = '1'`

+> **_NOTE:_**  Take care when injecting the condition OR 1=1 into a SQL query.
+Although this may be harmless in the initial context you're injecting into, it's common for applications to use data from a single request in multiple different queries.
+If your condition reaches an UPDATE or DELETE statement, for example, this can result in an accidental loss of data.

-If we suppose that the values of the parameters are sent to the server through the GET method, and if the domain of the vulnerable web site is www.example.com, the request that we'll carry out will be:
+If we suppose that the values of the parameters are sent to the server through the GET method, and if the domain of the vulnerable site is www.example.com, the request that we'll carry out will be:

 `http://www.example.com/index.php?username=1'%20or%20'1'%20=%20'1&amp;password=1'%20or%20'1'%20=%20'1`